×

 It’s good to have reminders for studying Chinese to hold yourself accountable, especially on days you’re feeling really unmotivated.
 But when you receive up to five emails a day, it can definitely have the opposite effect.
 It did for me, at least.

 Obviously, you can change your settings so that you don’t have to be part of their blatant email marketing scheme.
-It’s just that these emails are excessive and totally unnecessary o begin with.
+It’s just that these emails are excessive and totally unnecessary to begin with.

 Even the Word of the Day email service isn’t worth signing up for.
 The emails show a term with a picture to match but no pinyin, which could be frustrating for beginners who need pronunciation clues.
-The email does include links to the website’s audio dictionary, though the least they could do is include pinyin in their emails.
+The email does include links to the website’s audio dictionary, though the least they could do is include pinyin.

-I get that this is meant to motivate you to study on the website, but it definitely manifests more of a marketing tactic than anything.
+I get that this is meant to motivate you to study on the website, but it definitely manifests more as a marketing tactic than anything.

 ChineseClass101 Plans and Pricing

 Earlier, I mentioned that some features are limited to certain plans, so let’s go over all of them.
-They do have sales pretty often, but I’ll only be noting down their regular prices which are pretty affordable anyway.
+They do have sales pretty often, but I’ll only be giving their regular prices, which are pretty affordable anyway.
 There’s also a seven-day free trial and a 60-day refund policy.

-The Basic plan gives you access to all lessons and some of the built-in learning tools.
+The Basic plan starts at $4 a month.
+It gives you access to all lessons and some of the built-in learning tools.
 You’ll also have access to many of the vocab tools, except for 2,000 Most Common Words, Word Bank and Flashcards.

 There’s a considerable jump in price from the Premium to Premium PLUS plans because of My Teacher, which includes the following: